-Submission openings for the 2019 Ada Cambridge Writing Prizes are coming soon.
+Submissions for the 2019 Ada Cambridge Writing Prizes are now open.

 Subscribe to our Willylitfest e-news to be advised of opening dates.

 The Ada Cambridge Biographical Prose Prize, Poetry Prize and The Young Adas were named after one of Australia’s finest colonial writers.
-Ada Cambridge 1844 – 1926, (later Ada Cross) was an English-born Australian writer.
+Ada Cambridge 1844 – 1926 was an English-born Australian writer.
 She began writing poetry in her late teens, and in her early twenties published two volumes of hymns, with a collection of poems entitled Echoes following in 1869.
 In 1870, she married a curate destined for colonial service, George Frederick Cross, and the couple sailed for Melbourne later that year.

-The Ada Cambridge prizes are open to writers and poets who live, work or study in the western suburbs of Melbourne.
+The Ada Cambridge prose and poetry prizes are open to Victorian writers.
+The Young Adas were newly created in 2014 for young people aged 14 to 18 years, who live, work or study in the western suburbs of Melbourne.